Intelligent Life Philosophy and Cosmology

 all intelligent life (INTL), are universal forelaws and empirical attributes of cosmic genealogy, unique to,

-Principle - are, cosmically, cosmic dissemination of intelligent life by intelligent life (CDIL), and,
+compassion, highlights, cosmically, cosmic dissemination of intelligent life by intelligent life (CDIL), and,

 locally, intelligent life albedo regions (INTLAR).
 CDIL, operating in a cosmic setting where no two star